kyma-incubator/hack-showcase/docs/github-connector/examples/demoscenario.md

-# Example usage of GitHub Connector <!-- omit in toc -->
+# Example usage of the GitHub Connector <!-- omit in toc -->

 - [Overview](#overview)
 - [Prerequisites](#prerequisites)